lkodinsson/MARS/Basic/PHB.md

 Characters start with some degree of currency or equipment.
 Most items that a character can acquire and use are normal worldly items.
 The only restriction is if it meets the setting you are playing in.
 For example: machine guns or flashlights are not a likely device to have in a medieval setting, but a torch or a sword is.

-Although you can generally have any item imaginable, some items have predetermined statistics.
-For example, weapons and armour are given tables detailing their properties.
+Although you can generally have any item imaginable, some items have predetermined statistics like weapons and armour.

+Click [here](/Basic/Equipment.md) to see the specific rules for various types of equipment.
 Click [here](/Medieval/Equipment.md) to see the rules and tables for medieval equipment.
 Click [here](/Fantasy/MagicEquipment.md) to see the rules and tables for fantasy magic equipment.

 ### Currency

 There are various types of currencies that represent the money your character needs to spend on items and goods.
-The exact specifications of which may depend on the setting and genre.
-Regardless of the name of the currency, they are all fundamentally equivalent.
-This means that for the purposes of converting gameplay material between settings and genres you can convert currencies equivalently.
+The exact specifications of which may depend on the setting and genre, including a specified baseline currency which are all fundamentally equivalent.
+This means that for the purposes of converting gameplay material between settings and genres you can convert these currencies equivalently.
 If in one setting the cost of an item is measured in dollars ($), and in another the cost is measured in silver pieces (sp), then those values are converted directly from dollars into silver pieces.
+Some settings and genres may have additional currencies that are measured relative to the baseline currency.

+All characters start with 50 units of starting money which they can spend on starting equipment.

 ### Weapons

 Weapons are the means to inflict attacks upon opponents using combat skills.
 Weapons exist in multiple categories named after the combat skill required to use them.
 There is also a category of basic weapons, which can be used by anyone trained in any of the combat skills.
 Weapons will have both a listed damage roll value, and a damage type.
 Some creatures and armours may be weaker to certain damage types.
 Although unarmed attacks are not actually made with weapons, they are listed under the unarmed weapon category.

+Click [here](/Basic/Equipment.md#weapons) for the specific rules for weapons and weapon features.

 ### Armour

 Although a character can wear any amount of gear, such as clothes, gloves, boots, headgear, cloaks, accessories, and so on, only some of these items are considered *armour*.
-Armour exists in a few specific *armour slots* when worn: *body*, *head*, *hands*, and *feet*.
+Armour exists in a few specific *armour slots* when worn: *body*, *head*, *arms*, *hands*, *shield*, *legs*, and *feet*.
 Armour items will have some minor features, but usually they also have an armour rating and a damage reduction.
-These values from all your slots are added together to provide a total armour rating and damage reduction.
+The values from all of your slots are added together to provide a total armour rating and damage reduction.

 Some armours will have a strength value listed.
 This value is the recommended strength required to wear that armour.
 If your maximum strength does not meet the requirement, then you get a penalty equal to half of the difference (rounded up) known as the *armour penalty*.
 Only the highest armour penalty (from a single item) that you wear takes effect.
 Your armour penalty is applied to all combat rolls, spellcasting rolls, dexterity skill checks, deflection, evasion, and speed.

 For example: if you have a maximum strength of 11, and you are wearing a piece of armour with a strength requirement of 16, you will have a -3 armour penalty.

+Click [here](/Basic/Equipment.md#armour) for the specific rules for armour and armour features.

+### Equipment Properties

+?

+Click [here](/Basic/Equipment.md#weapons) for the specific rules on equipment properties.

 ### Carrying Capacity